danieljordan1900/FANBOOK-TFDMM-01/09 Entre la armonia y el orden II - fase 0103 (en).md

 "What’s going on, Rainbow Dash?"
 Twilight asked, hiding her pain.

 "I have a better idea.
 I’ll stay.
-I’ll fight Vainilla here," Rainbow Dash said with a serious look.
+I’ll fight Vanilla here," Rainbow Dash said with a serious look.

 "Huh?"
 All the ponies, except Twilight, exclaimed in unison.

 "WHAT ARE YOU TALKING ABOUT, RAINBOW?!"
 Applejack exclaimed first, facing the pegasus.

 "What you heard, Applejack.
-I’ll stay and fight Vainilla while you all defeat that Cocatriz Titanicus.
+I’ll stay and fight Vanilla while you all defeat that Cocatriz Titanicus.
 That way, we’ll have a better chance of winning," Rainbow Dash responded, completely calm.

 "NOW ISN’T THE TIME TO PLAY THE HERO.
 WE’RE SUPPOSED TO BE UNITED TO..."